Fact checked by Jonathan Eilenberg, CPE

 Maintaining a healthy lifestyle is another possible treatment for snoring.
 According to research, having a larger neck size may increase the likelihood of snoring.
 That’s because extra weight around your neck can obstruct your airway.

-When trying to upgrade your wellness routine, make sure to use natural methods only.
-As a rule of thumb, simply staying active and eating a balanced diet can make a difference.
+When trying to upgrade your wellness routine, simply staying active and eating a balanced diet can make a difference.
 For those late-night cravings, try opting for healthy bedtime snacks.

 If you want to stop snoring, you may also need to stop smoking.
 Research shows that habitual smokers are more likely to snore.

 In another study, ex-smokers began to snore the same amount as non-smokers four years after quitting.
 It takes some time, but stopping the smoking habit can help you sleep softly down the line.

 According to a study, there may be a link between snoring and hypertension, or high blood pressure.
 For those who snore, it’s important to keep your blood pressure at a healthy level.
 To do so, you may want to pay closer attention to your blood pressure at your next doctor’s visit.

 Research shows that exercising regularly, consuming less sodium, and drinking less alcohol are a few natural, simple ways to help ease blood pressure.
 Not only are these changes great for your general health, but they can also help stop snoring.